ewbarnard/twitter-friends-osint/docs/Contributing/index.md

 Once you have reached `index.md`, click on the "raw" button to see the [index.md page content](https://raw.githubusercontent.com/ewbarnard/twitter-friends-osint/master/docs/index.md).
 That's what the main page looks like as a Markdown file.

-You should also see this file, `contributing.md`, when you browse the `docs` folder.
+You should also see this file, `index.md`, when you browse to the `Contributing` folder inside the `docs` folder.
 Again, click on the "raw" button, and you can see what this file looks like.